hcr5/SomPy/README.md

 # SomPy
-Python wrapper for the Somtoday api.
+Python wrapper for the Somtoday api

+*This is actively being worked on, a stable version will be here soon*